Skip to content

 Helminth Infections in Pregnancy Impact Sons’ Immunity and Vaccine Responses

-Matt Lam4 months ago1 month ago04 mins
+Matt Lam6 months ago2 months ago04 mins

 A new study published in The Journal of Immunology has found that maternal infection with parasitic worms, or helminths, affects the immune system of male offspring.